-Let’s embark on an exciting journey to learn how to draw various pyramids using Python.
+Let’s embark on an exciting journey to learn how to draw different Python pyramid patterns, including numeric, hashed, hollow, inverted and letter pyramids.

 Drawing a Numeric Pyramid